Asi4nn/UTSC/README.md

 Only including courses relevant to CS, keep in mind I rate these courses based on my own experience and is pretty heavily affected by the order which I took them + my work terms.

 ## Courses I Took
+I've also rated the courses out of 5 in terms of difficulty, usefulness, and enjoyment.

 ### Year 1
 - Intro to Computer Science I